PhilSA/Trove/com.trove.eventsystems/Documentation~/index.md

 * Get the events singleton for the desired event type, and get the events manager from the singleton.
 * Get the events list with `myEventsSingleton.ReadEventsList`.
 * Read events in the list.
-    * If the event type is polymorphic, this is done with a special events iterator for the `byte` event list:
+    * If the event type is "PolyByteArray", this is done with a special events iterator for the `byte` event list:
         ```cs
         // Get the iterator that can read through the polymorphic structs of the list
         PolymorphicObjectNativeListIterator<PolyMyEvent> iterator =